-Dr. Harris is the Austin L. Vickery Professor of Pathology at Massachusetts General Hospital and the Harvard Medical School.
-She is Editor of the Case Records of the Massachusetts General Hospital for the New England Journal of Medicine.
+Dr. Harris was the Austin L. Vickery Professor of Pathology at Massachusetts General Hospital and the Harvard Medical School, and Editor of the Case Records of the Massachusetts General Hospital for the New England Journal of Medicine.
+She retired from her professional responsibilities in late 2019.
+The Foundation thanks Dr. Harris for her numerous contributions to the pathological review of the BL cases in the BLGSP.

 Dr. Harris obtained her B.A.
 Degree in English from Stanford University and her M.D. from Stanford Medical School.
 She interned in Internal Medicine at Barnes Hospital in St. Louis and trained in Pathology at Beth Israel in Boston.
 After a research fellowship in Hematopathology at Massachusetts General Hospital, she joined the staff of that institution in 1980.
 In 1985 she became Director of Surgical Pathology and in 1992 Director of Anatomic Pathology.
 She also served as Program Director for the Anatomic and Clinical Pathology Residency Program and for the Hematopathology Fellowship Program.
 She relinquished those administrative responsibilities to become Editor of the Case Records of the Massachusetts General Hospital for the New England Journal of Medicine in 2002.
 She continues an active diagnostic and consultation practice in Hematopathology.